 Not long after the cottage was completed, the brothers broke ground on what became the estate chapel.
 Working by hand and completing the work themselves, the chapel stood as a welcome, majestic site, a place where their faith joined the pristine natural views to become something sacred and new.
 In 1916, soon after completion of the chapel, the brothers welcomed the completion of the larger home that sat between the chapel and the lake itself.
 Born of a longing to serve and carry on the mission of St. Barnabas, the home served as a home for healing and care for the sick and ill, taking in its first patients in the winter of 1921.

 In need of more space, the home was rebuilt in 1923 to provide care for even more men and boys, and additional space was built and added the following year.
-For more than 50 years, the home served as the central part of the brotherhoods healing ministry, caring for countless lives through their tireless devotion and medical care.
+For more than 50 years, the home served as the central part of the brotherhood's healing ministry, caring for countless lives through their tireless devotion and medical care.
 It was during this time that Brother Willard came to the St. Barnabas House to serve as its official manager.
 Known for his intense faith and compassion, the name Willard became synonymous not only with the house: but with the order of St. Barnabas itself.
 It was under his direction that the home enjoyed its most successful use and years.

-in London’s White Tower, The Chapel of Divine Compassion replicated with careful detail the rich Romanesque architecture to preserve the ideals of strength and peace associated with the chapel’s inspiration.
-The crowning achievements of the rebuilt chapel were its elegant stained glass, the 1909 creations of the Pittsburg Stained Glass Studio and its large wooden ceiling beams, the beams having come from the home of William Penn himself.
+During Brother Willard’s tenure, in 1931 the chapel was rebuilt and named as The Chapel of Divine Compassion.
+Modeled after the Chapel of St. John, a historic monastery chapel dating back to 1080 located in London’s White Tower, The Chapel of Divine Compassion replicated with careful detail the rich Romanesque architecture to preserve the ideals of strength and peace associated with the chapel’s inspiration.
+The crowning achievements of the rebuilt chapel were its elegant stained glass, the 1909 creations of the Pittsburg Stained Glass Studio, and its large wooden ceiling beams, the beams having come from the home of William Penn himself.